 - 1. Former Project: Provide a summary of the analysis undertaken and the impacts identified in the 2018 DEIS. - 2.
 Proposed Project: Any potential impacts to vegetation, habitats and wildlife will be described and evaluated.
-All trees that are proposed to be removed are to be identified.
+All trees that are proposed to be removed are to be identified and compliance with the Town's Tree Law will be discussed.
 To address potential impacts on existing bird migration patterns, specifications for all proposed outdoor lighting should be provided.
 Potential light trespass of outdoor lighting onto habitats within the project area should be illustrated and included where appropriate. - 3.
 Mitigation: Mitigation will be provided, as feasible, for any adverse impacts to the vegetative, habitats and wildlife resources.
 Methods of erosion mitigation, such as silt fencing, will be utilized during construction to alleviate erosion caused by loss of vegetative cover.
 Plans and methods that will be employed to protect plant materials not permitted for removal, including but not limited to their complete root systems, will be described.